cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     2. GCS_
     3. None

+    Note that if you choose no cloud provider, media files won't work.

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful